trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 !!! info "Production Usage"
     In this example, we've created *anonymous* accounts; the only way to access them is by saving the authentication token generated on account creation.

-    In a production scenario, you may want to create accounts tied to a user's email address or phone number.
+    In a production scenario, you may want to [create accounts tied to a user's email address](/reference/services/account-service/#sign-in){target=_blank} or phone number.
 This allows users to securely access their Trinsic cloud wallets at any time.

     Note that accounts are tied to their ecosystem.
 If you create an account tied to `bob@example.com` in the `example1` ecosystem, it will not be visible in any other ecosystem.
 The same email address can be used to create accounts in multiple ecosystems.

-!!! note "Further Reading: Accounts and Wallets"
+!!! abstract "Further Reading: Accounts and Wallets"
     - Learn more about [Wallets](../learn/wallets.md){target=_blank}
     - Browse the [Account API reference](/reference/services/account-service/){target=_blank}
     - Read about [authentication tokens and security](/learn/security/){target=_blank}